Muirfield/pocketmine-plugins/GrabBag/README.md

   will change the freeze mode.

 * **get** _<item>_
-  get : obtain an item
+  obtain an item

   This is a shortcut to `/give` that lets player get items for themselves.

 * **gma**
-  gma : Change your gamemode to _Adventure_.
+  Change your gamemode to _Adventure_.

 * **gmc**
-  gmc : Change your gamemode to _Creative_.
+  Change your gamemode to _Creative_.
 * **gms**
-  gms : Change your gamemode to _Survival_.
+  Change your gamemode to _Survival_.
 * **heal** _[player]_ _[ammount]_
-  heal : Restore health to a player
+  Restore health to a player

   Heals a player.
 If the amount is positive it will heal, if negative the player will be hurt.
 The units are in 1/2 hearts.

 * **mute|unmute** _[player]_
-  mute|unmute : mutes/unmutes a player so they can not use chat
+  mutes/unmutes a player so they can not use chat

   Stops players from chatting.
 If no player specified it will show the list of muted players.

 * **opms** _[msg]_
-  opms : sends a message to ops only
+  sends a message to ops only

   Sends chat messages that are only see by ops.
 Only works with ops that are on-line at the moment.
 If you no ops are on-line you should use the `rpt` command.

 * **ops**
-  ops : Shows who are the ops on this server.
+  Shows who are the ops on this server.
 * **players**
-  players : Shows what players are on-line
+  Shows what players are on-line
-* : **poptp**
+* **poptp**
-  poptp : Returns to the previous location
+  Returns to the previous location

 * **prefix** _[-n]_ _<prefix text>_
-  prefix : prepend prefix to chat lines
+  prepend prefix to chat lines

   This allows you to prepend a prefix to chat lines.
 Usage examples: